MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 #### Providing feedback on WebXR and 360 Viewer

-Please share feedback and bugs with our team via the **Send Feedback** feature in the new Microsoft Edge.
+Share feedback and bugs with our team via the **Send Feedback** feature in the new Microsoft Edge.

 ### New Settings app